CFMTech/slides-osxp21/slides.md

 ##### Questions

-* How can we prove the algorithm performs adequatly?
+* How can we prove our algorithm performs adequatly?
 * How do we monitor the resource consumption? <!-- .element: class="fragment" data-fragment-index="1" -->
 * How do we compare resource usage between runs? <!-- .element: class="fragment" data-fragment-index="2" -->
 * If we rely on a third party, how can we check its evolution? <!-- .element: class="fragment" data-fragment-index="3" -->